 In June 2016, the IASB issued amendments to IFRS 2, clarifying how to account for certain types of share-based payment transactions, including the accounting for the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments, accounting for share-based payment transactions with a net settlement feature for withholding tax obligations, and accounting for modifications to the terms and conditions of a share-based payment that changes the classification of the share-based payment transaction from cash-settled to equity-settled.
 The IFRS 2 amendments are effective for annual periods beginning on or after January 1, 2018.
-The implementation of amendments to IFRS 2 is not expected to have an impact to the Company's January 31, 2019 financial statements.
+The implementation of amendments to IFRS 2 had no accounting impact to the Company's January 31, 2019 financial statements.

-(b) IFRS 9 - Financial Instruments
+(b) IFRS 15 - Revenue from Contracts with Customers